dehghanfatemeh/fastapi12_heroku/README.md

     return json.loads(a_json)
 ```

-Using the post method of a new student insert and if there is such a name in students, it gives an error to the user,finally the output is displayed as json
+Using the post method of a new student insert and if there is such a name in students, it gives an error to the user,finally the output is displayed as json:
-:
 ```python
 @app.post('/insert/')
 def insert(student:stu):